squidfunk/iframe-worker/README.md

 <script src="https://unpkg.com/iframe-worker/polyfill"></script>
 ```

-... or include the polyfill in your Webpack build:
+... or bundle the polyfill with your application:

 ``` js
 import "iframe-worker/polyfill"